-If you are facing property division questions in your divorce, contact Alexander & Associates for help.
-Divorce is emotionally taxing.
+If you are considering divorce and have questions about how your property will be divided, contact Alexander & Associates for help.
+Divorce is, understandably, emotionally taxing.
 Big changes are occurring for you and your family as you and your partner make a decision to be apart.
 Many of the decisions made and the questions posed in this stressful time are about property.
 Who gets what?
 What counts as the property of one partner?
 What counts as property shared by both partners?
 What documentation is needed to establish one partner’s ownership of something?
 Is debt property?

 Karen Alexander is an experienced divorce attorney in Denton, Texas who is dedicated to answering your questions, solving your problems, and most importantly, advocating for your interests during your divorce.
 It is essential to have a skilled professional on your side to help you navigate the divorce process, including the division of your property.
 If you or someone you know is getting a divorce, get legal representation from Alexander & Associates.
-Call (972) 420-6560 to discuss your case and learn more about how we can help.
+Call (972) 420-6560 to discuss your case with a knowledgeable Denton property division attorney and learn more about how we can help.